Welcome to the Department of Computer Science!

 We wish you a successful start to your studies.

-Yes, the winter semester 2023/24 will probably be a normal attendance semester.
+Yes, the winter semester 2024/25 will be a normal attendance semester.

 At the university you will not receive a finished timetable.
 You have to put it together yourself in each semester on the basis of your study plan and on the basis of your wishes for courses in the elective area.
 But to make it easier for you to get started, we have put together the timetables for our first-year bachelor students: